Ky0sann/dinosaur_godot/README.md

 ## License & Credits

 You are free to reuse my work without providing credit to me.
-However, if you choose to use any of the assets included in this project, **you must credit their respective creators.**
+However, if you choose to use any of the assets included in this project, **you MUST credit their respective creators.**

-And, please ensure to **credit 'Coding With Russ'** as a courtesy for his valuable guidance.
+And, please ensure to **CREDIT 'Coding With Russ'** as a courtesy for his valuable guidance.

 Thank you for respecting the work of others !